nikhita/checkfileinrepo/README.md

-# contribcheck
+# checkfileinrepo

-`contribcheck` is a tool to check if the `CONTRIBUTING.md` file is present across all repos in a Github organization, to make sure that your GitHub org is [friendly to new contributors](https://blog.github.com/2012-09-17-contributing-guidelines/).
+`checkfileinrepo` is a tool to check if a specified file exists across all repos in a GitHub organization.
-It will list the repos that do not have this file.
-An example output can be seen [here](example-output.md).
+It will list all repos that do not have the file.
+Examples can be seen [here](examples.md)

+A usecase of this tool can be to check if all repos in your GitHub org have the `CONTRIBUTING.md` file, to make sure that your org is [friendly to new contributors](https://blog.github.com/2012-09-17-contributing-guidelines/).

 Beware: This is very quick and hacky! :)

 ## Installation

-**Prerequisites**: Go version 1.7 or greater.

 1. Get the code

 ```
-$ go get github.com/nikhita/contribcheck
+$ go get github.com/nikhita/checkfileinrepo
 ```

 2. Build

 ```
-$ cd $GOPATH/src/github.com/nikhita/contribcheck
+$ cd $GOPATH/src/github.com/nikhita/checkfileinrepo
 $ go install
 ```